jelenadjuric01/Evaluation-of-LLM-Based-Agentic-Systems-for-Software-Development-Tasks/README.md

 ## Experimental Progression

+All of the results can be found in the `results/comparative results.csv` while detailed report is available in the folder `results`.

 ### Phase 1: Baseline Establishment
-Initially, we focused on deterministic generation (greedy decoding) to establish a reliable baseline.
+Initially, I focused on deterministic generation (greedy decoding) with a single repair attempt (`max_steps=1`) to establish a reliable baseline using the **pass@1** metric.
 This approach prioritizes consistency and repeatability, which is crucial for bug fixing where deterministic behavior is often preferred over creative variation.

-The deterministic configuration produced promising initial results, demonstrating the model's capability to understand and fix common programming errors through careful prompt engineering and robust code extraction.
+The deterministic configuration with **pass@1** evaluation produced initial results, demonstrating the model's capability to understand and fix common programming errors through careful prompt engineering and robust code extraction.

-### Phase 2: Parameter Exploration *(In Progress)*
+### Phase 2: Parameter Exploration - Temperature Sampling

-After validating the core approach with deterministic generation, we began systematic exploration of generation parameters to understand their impact on fixing accuracy and patch quality.
-This includes:
+After establishing the deterministic baseline, I explored temperature-based sampling to understand whether introducing controlled randomness could improve patch quality.

-- Temperature scaling for controlled randomness
-- Top-p and top-k sampling for vocabulary restriction
-- Beam search for structured exploration
-- Various combinations and their trade-offs

-*[Detailed results and analysis of parameter tuning experiments will be documented here as they become available]*

-## Key Design Decisions

-1. **Minimal Patches**: Emphasize surgical fixes over rewrites to maintain code maintainability
-2. **Single Component Scope**: Focus on individual code units rather than multi-file changes
-3. **No External Dependencies**: Self-contained execution without additional libraries
-4. **Robust Extraction**: Multiple fallback strategies for parsing LLM output
-5. **Comprehensive Logging**: Detailed traces for analysis and debugging

-## Future Work

-- Integration with additional code models (CodeT5, StarCoder, etc.)
-- Multi-turn conversation for complex debugging
-- Integration with static analysis tools
-- Evaluation on additional benchmarks (Defects4J, etc.)
-- Real-world deployment studies

----

-**Note**: This is a research prototype.
-Generated patches should be carefully reviewed before production use.
+**Temperature 0.3, top_p 0.9**: **pass@1 = 0.293** (-1.2% vs baseline)
+- Rationale: Started with low temperature (0.3) to maintain focus while allowing slight variation
+- Result: Slight decrease from baseline, suggesting that even minimal randomness may hurt consistency in bug fixing

+**Temperature 0.5, top_p 0.9**: **pass@1 = 0.262** (-4.3% vs baseline)
+- Rationale: Tested moderate temperature to see if more diversity helps with challenging bugs
+- Result: Further decline in performance, indicating that increased randomness is counterproductive

+**Temperature 0.1, top_p 0.9**: **pass@1 = 0.299** (-0.6% vs baseline)
+- Rationale: After seeing degradation at 0.3 and 0.5, tested very low temperature closer to deterministic behavior
+- Result: Performance closer to baseline but still slightly worse, confirming that any sampling introduces unwanted variability

+**Temperature 0.2, top_p 0.9**: **pass@1 = 0.317** (+1.2% vs baseline) ⭐
+- Rationale: Fine-tuned between 0.1 and 0.3 to find the optimal balance
+- Result: **Best performing configuration overall**, showing that minimal, carefully controlled randomness can help escape local optima in certain edge cases

+### Phase 3: Beam Search Exploration

+Having found that very low temperature sampling could marginally improve results, I explored beam search as an alternative approach to introduce structured exploration while maintaining determinism.

+**Beam Search (3 beams)**: **pass@1 = 0.274** (-3.1% vs baseline)
+- Rationale: Test whether exploring multiple generation paths simultaneously helps find better solutions
+- Result: Underperformed baseline, suggesting that the additional complexity doesn't translate to better patches

+**Beam Search (5 beams)**: **pass@1 = 0.280** (-2.5% vs baseline)
+- Rationale: Increased beam width to explore more alternatives, following the modest improvement from 3 to 5 beams
+- Result: Slightly better than 3 beams but still worse than baseline, indicating diminishing returns

+**Beam Search (4 beams)**: **pass@1 = 0.287** (-1.8% vs baseline)
+- Rationale: Tested intermediate beam count to find optimal balance between exploration and focus
+- Result: Best among beam search variants but still inferior to both baseline and optimal temperature sampling

+### Key Insights and Conclusions

+1. **Deterministic Superiority**: For most configurations, the deterministic baseline proved most reliable, aligning with the hypothesis that bug fixing benefits from consistent, predictable behavior.

+2. **Minimal Sampling Sweet Spot**: Temperature 0.2 with top_p 0.9 achieved the best results (31.7% pass@1), suggesting that very controlled randomness can help in edge cases without introducing significant instability.

+3. **Temperature Sensitivity**: Performance degrades quickly as temperature increases beyond 0.2, with each increment of 0.1-0.3 showing measurable decline in success rate.

+4. **Beam Search Limitations**: All beam search configurations underperformed both deterministic and low-temperature sampling, indicating that the structured exploration doesn't align well with the singular nature of bug fixing tasks.

+### Recommended Configuration

+Based on these experiments, the **optimal configuration** for AgentFix is:
+- **Temperature**: 0.2
+- **top_p**: 0.9
+- **do_sample**: True
+- All other parameters at default values

+This configuration provides a 3.9% relative improvement over the deterministic baseline while maintaining the stability crucial for automated bug fixing systems.

+*Note: All experiments used the same model (Qwen2.5-Coder-1.5B-Instruct) with default values for max_new_tokens (1024) and repetition_penalty (1.05) unless otherwise specified.*